 In high school Debra took every art class available and found herself magnetically attracted to painting with oil paints. " From the first moment I brushed the oil paints onto the canvas," she recalls, "I knew I had found the perfect way to express my deep connection to this world I love."
 She immediately began receiving commissions and selling paintings and it was her desire to continue art studies in college.
 But as often happens, marriage, children and helping with the family business intervened, and it was years before she returned to art.

 In 2000, the family settled in Colorado, providing Debra with access to the magnificent wildlife of the Rocky Mountain West.
 When her youngest child left home, her passion for painting returned to center stage.
-Workshops and studies continued with acclaimed artists including award winning equine and wildlife artist Kay Witherspoon and a mentorship with nationally recognized landscape painter Jay Moore.
+Workshops and studies continued with internationally recognized wildlife artists such as John and Suzie Seerrey-Lester, Jan Martin McGuire and John Banovich, as well as a mentorship with nationally recognized landscape artist Jay Moore.
 Working with such artists helped hone Debra's innate talent, and within a year her work was being juried into national shows.
 By the end of the second year she had received a Best of Show award and gained gallery representation, where her first paintings sold within weeks.
 "Once I started applying paint to canvas again," she recounts," "everything exploded.
 It was like deep inside of me I was and always had been a wildlife artist, and the moment that part of me saw an opening it broke free and reclaimed my life.
 All the images, smells, and emotions stored up in me all those years came pouring out on to the canvas."

 - Gussie Fauntleroy